-In the recent past, many unscrupulous listing agents would try to sell their new exclusive listing to an unrepresented buyer within the first 48 hours before they’re forced to show it to other agents in their local brokerage database, and thus keeping the full 6% sales commission.
+In the recent past, many unscrupulous listing agents would try to sell their new exclusive listing to an unrepresented buyer within the first 48 hours before they were forced to show it to other agents in their local brokerage database, and thus keeping the full 6% sales commission.
 However, new REBNY rules now require agents to syndicate a new listing to all portals including the RLS when the listing is first brought to market.
 That means listing agents can no longer first post to a public search website in the hopes of finding a direct buyer before sharing it with buyers’ agents on the RLS.

-This may be the case depending on whom you hire, but there are many professionals who will work just as hard for 2% as someone working for 3%.
+This may be the case depending on which discount broker you hire, but there are many professionals who will work just as hard for 1% as someone working for 3%.
+The truth is that there are also plenty of traditional buyer’s agents who offer poor service, all while offering no rebates!
 If you pick carefully and work with a pre-screened, seasoned professional you won’t have an issue on this one.

-Hauseit has partnerships with many of the most seasoned real estate professionals in New York City who are willing to provide you with the same full service their normal clients would expect, the commission rebate you deserve while maintaining their anonymity.
+Hauseit has partnerships with many of the most traditional and seasoned real estate professionals in New York City who are willing to provide you with the same full service they offer normal clients in addition to discreetly providing you with a commission rebate at closing.
 The sellers and listing agents won’t know you’re getting a better deal.
 No one will know the difference except your pocketbook.
 It’ll be our little secret!